 When in 1951, American starlet Marilyn Monroe was dressed down by a catty critic as only being beautiful because of her clothes, her response was to organise a photo shoot wearing a burlap potato sack – and in doing so prove an important point: that the side dish can be truly awful, as long as the main course makes your mouth water.

 German cuisine is not generally known for its mouth watering main courses – nor its inspiring side dishes either, where potato seems to feature prominently.
-Although any allegory of Marilyn Monroe in a potato sack soon falls apart when we consider that the burlap sack may represent indeed potatoes, but the part of Monroe on a German plate is almost exclusively played by a stonking great piece of pork.
+Although any allegory of Marilyn Monroe soon falls apart when we consider that the burlap sack may indeed represent potatoes, but the part of Monroe on a German plate is almost exclusively played by a stonking great piece of pork.

 Hardly flattering.
 Even when dolled up in diamonds and heels.

-Take note of the three pork and potato dishes mentioned in the opening paragraph – which may be considered ‘German’ but are of varied origins themselves.
+Take note of the three pork and potato dishes mentioned in the opening paragraph – which may be considered ‘German’ but are of varied origin themselves.